rpdav/nixos/README.md

 ### How to persist `/home`

  You have to decide how granular you want to be in persisting `/home`:
 * You could persist all of `/home`.
 Cruft will accumulate in `~` and `.config` but you may be OK with that.
-This can be done by persisting home in the NixOS impermanence module or by having a separate subvolume for `/home` if using the btrfs/zfs method.
+This can be done by persisting home in the NixOS impermanence module or by having a separate subvolume for `/home` that doesn't get wiped at all.
 * You could persist the main folders, like data folders, `.config`, `.local`, and `.ssh`.
 This is a good middle ground.
 * You could persist individual folders within `.config` and `.local`.
 You will have to comb through these folders and determine what you want to keep and throw away.
 Anything managed by home-manager should be symlinked to `/nix/store` and does not need to be persisted.
 Some applications spew a lot of loose files and folders in `.config` (looking at you, KDE), so this can be a bit fussy.
 If you have a lot application churn, you'll have to tweak this frequently.
+But the more you configure your system with home-manager, the less you will need to persist within `.config`.

 My recommendation is to begin by persisting everything and gradually fine-tune it if you want.
 If something breaks, those files still exist in `/persist` and can be easily restored.
 If you're not sure where an application is storing its config or data, I include a `fs-diff` script which recursively lists all files in a directory, ignoring bind mounts and symlinks.
-By storing the output of this script in a file before and after making the change you're interested in, you can run `diff` on those two files and see where that application is writing its change.
-I've found this especially useful for window managers.
+By storing the output of this script in a file before and after making the change you're interested in, you can run a `diff` on those two files and see where that application is writing its change.
+I've found this especially useful for window manager files.

-NB: If you are using the home-manager impermanence module, and intend to persist `~/.config/systemd` (or all of `~/.config`) through the **system** impermanence config, not home-manager.
+NB: If you are using the home-manager impermanence module, and intend to persist `~/.config/systemd` (or all of `~/.config`), do it through the **system** impermanence config, not home-manager.
 The bind mounts made by impermanence are done using systemd, which themselves live in `~/.config/systemd` for home-manager services.
 Home-manager will fail if you try to do this using its impermanence module.
-You probably don't need to persist `~/.config/systemd` though since its contents should be in your config.
+You probably don't need to persist `~/.config/systemd` itself though since its contents should be in your config.

+## Hyprland

+My hyprland config is pretty simple but I'm happy with how it so far.
+Nix and the hypr ecosystem complement each other very well.
+It works great with stylix too.

 ## Initial Install
 See readme files in each host's subfolder.